Muhammad-MO/PizzaMenu/README.md

 # PizzaMenu

+<h2>About this Project<h2>
 This Project uses React to create a simple pizza menu

+<h2>What I benefited from this exeries</h2>

-Working on this project reinforces my understanding of functional components, JSX elements, rendering data to the client side and properties
+Working on this project reinforces my understanding of the following React comcepts

+1. Functional components
+2. JSX elements,
+3. Rendering data to the client side and
+4. Properties
+5. Conditionl Rendering with && operators
+6. Conditional Rendering with Ternaries
-It also further cements my knowledge of Javascriot CSS and HTML all of which are critical tools in todays web development
+   It also further cements my knowledge of Javascriot CSS and HTML all of which are critical tools in todays web development 7.Styling of React Applications
+7. Renderig lists

 This applicaion is currently being buult and this he Readme file will get updated continuously

+<h2>Resouces</h2>

+1. <a href="https://www.w3schools.com/react/default.asp" target="blank">W3 Schools</a>
+2. <a href="https://stackoverflow.com/search?q=react&s=8491947b-fcec-4412-ad88-358e2484e05b" target="blank">Stackoverflow</a>

 ![picture](pizza-menu/screenshot/pizzascreenshot1.png)